Meepster99/GBAStranger/README.md

 ## License

-You can do whatever you want, provided you provide credit to Meepster99
+You can do whatever you want, provided you provide credit to Meepster99, Madeline Celestia, or Inana, and do not use any material here for the purpose of piracy.